verrazzano/docs/content/en/docs/guides/migrate/install/oauth2-proxy/_index.md

    {{< /clipboard >}}

-1. Wait for the installation of oauth2-proxy to complete:
+1. Wait for the installation of oauth2-proxy to complete.
    {{< clipboard >}}
    <div class="highlight">